eeemarv/eland/README.md

   * prefix of the files in S3 cloud storage
   * prefix of the keys in Redis.

-By convention the schema is named after de so called system tag or letscode of the letsgroup.
+By convention the schema is named after the so called system tag or letscode of the letsgroup.

 * ELAS_TIMEZONE: defaults to 'Europe/Brussels'
 * ELAS_DEBUG